shuhaowu/runefoil/README.md

 too late already and your RS account and other digital assets (incl. but not limited to your email, facebook, etc) may be stolen already.

-Runefoil treats all Runelite binaries as hostile.
-It mitigates the security issues by running the hostile binaries in a restricted environment such that it can only make network connections to runescape's servers.
+Runefoil treats all Runelite code as hostile.
+It mitigates the security issues by running the hostile code in a restricted environment such that it can only make network connections to runescape's servers.
 This is enforced in a container via nftables.
 To avoid information disclosure via DNS, DNS requests are forbidden as well.
 It is replaced with a hosts file with the correct IP address for all OSRS server hostnames and other required RS hostnames.
+Operations requiring network access such as update checking is done only be trusted code present in this repository.

 Update checking is done when the application is in start up mode.
 When the application starts, it first kills all the custom processes that can possibly